 - To authorize requests for variance from the zoning ordinance when it is not contrary to the public interest.

-The Zoning Board of Adjustment meets in the City Council Chambers as deemed necessary by the board.
+The Building Standards & Review Board meets in the City Council Chambers as deemed necessary by the board.

-In actions before the Zoning Board of Adjustment, the burden of proof falls on the applicant, i.e.: (1) If a variance is requested, factual evidence must be presented to satisfy the Board that a hardship exists, which is not generally true of other properties in the area and which is not a self-created hardship.
+In actions before the Building Standards & Review Board, the burden of proof falls on the applicant, i.e.: (1) If a variance is requested, factual evidence must be presented to satisfy the Board that a hardship exists, which is not generally true of other properties in the area and which is not a self-created hardship.
 (The economic cost of compliance is not legally considered a hardship).
 (2) If the decision of an administrative official is appealed, evidence must be presented to satisfy the Board than an error exists in the officials decision.
 (3) If a special exception is requested, evidence must be presented to satisfy the Board that a special exception to terms of the ordinance is warranted due to the peculiar circumstances of the situation.

 Raul Rodriguez, Miguel Barbosa, Frank Garcia, Julian Carranza, Arnie Trevino, Elizabeth Placeres and Carlos Perez.